Guide to Maxing Out Your 401(k)

 How to Automate Savings

-Automating your savings can help change that.
-It’s a process that can help you save regularly, so your cash grows.
+Automating your savings could help change that.
 Read on to learn:

-• Why automating savings is a good idea
+• Why automating savings can be such a good idea

-• How to automate savings in a variety of ways.
+• How to automate savings nine different ways

 Why Automating Savings Makes Sense